AI Use Cases/Financial Services

 Year one as early warning

-Financial institutions deploying this system typically realize 30-45% reduction in manual sentiment review hours within 90 days, allowing Customer Success teams to redirect 4-6 FTE hours weekly toward proactive relationship work instead of reactive triage.
-Churn reduction on high-value commercial relationships averages 12-18% in year one as early warning signals enable intervention before customers defect; for a $500M asset bank, this translates to $1.2-1.8M in retained net interest margin.
-Compliance teams see a 25-35% reduction in false-positive AML alert volume because the system surfaces legitimate customer friction (rate complaints, fee disputes) separately from actual suspicious activity patterns, improving alert precision and reducing examination findings.
+The numbers below are scoping targets, stated as assumptions - not observed results.
+Every engagement starts by measuring your actual baseline.
+Financial institutions deploying this system typically target 30-45% reduction in manual sentiment review hours within 90 days, allowing Customer Success teams to redirect 4-6 hours weekly per manager toward proactive relationship work instead of reactive triage.
+Churn on high-value commercial relationships is scoped to drop 12-18% in year one as early warning signals enable intervention before customers defect; for a $500M asset bank, the modeled retention value is $1.2M - $1.8M in net interest margin.
+Compliance teams are targeted for a 25-35% reduction in false-positive AML alert volume because the system surfaces legitimate customer friction (rate complaints, fee disputes) separately from actual suspicious activity patterns, improving alert precision.

 ROI compounds over 12 months as the model's accuracy increases with each reviewed interaction.
-By month 6, relationship managers report 40% faster identification of at-risk relationships, enabling earlier intervention and higher save rates.
-By month 12, the system has typically identified 2-3 previously invisible cohorts (geographic markets, loan products, customer segments) driving disproportionate churn, allowing product and pricing teams to address root causes.
-Cumulative savings from reduced manual workload, prevented churn, and improved compliance efficiency typically exceed initial deployment cost by month 8-9.
+By month 6, relationship managers typically target 40% faster identification of at-risk relationships, enabling earlier intervention and higher save rates.
+By month 12, a deployment like this is scoped to surface 2-3 previously invisible cohorts (geographic markets, loan products, customer segments) driving disproportionate churn, allowing product and pricing teams to address root causes.
+Cumulative savings from reduced manual workload, prevented churn, and improved compliance efficiency are modeled to exceed initial deployment cost by month 8-9 - check each assumption against your own churn and alert data before you underwrite any of it.

 Target Scope